seed-run/homepage/index.md

         <i class="fa fa-tachometer" aria-hidden="true"></i>
       </div>
       <h2>Manage &amp; Monitor</h2>
-      <p>Once your deployments are live, Seed can pull up detailed information on the deployed stack.
-And give you a live look at what is going on.</p>
+      <p>Seed can help you monitor your deployed stack in detail and give you a live look at how it's performing.</p>
     </div>
     <div class="metrics-graphic">
       <div class="graph">